Celebrating Silver

 Birmingham, England

-comprising: a pair of salts, salt spoons, a pair of pepper pots, and a mustard pot, each piece engraved with latice work and plain borders, blue glass liners, 195 all in
+comprising: a pair of salts, two salt spoons, a pair of pepper pots, one mustard pot and one mustard spoon, each piece engraved with latticework and with plain borders, blue glass liners, 195 all in, cased

 tallest: 8cm